m-mwangi/maternAI/README.md

 # MaternAI

 ## Project Description
+Maternal health complications are key challenges in many developing African countries, contributing to high mortality rates from preventable conditions.
+This project will develop an ML pipeline, scale it effectively, and monitor its performance on a cloud platform of your choice.

-MaternAI is a machine learning-powered application designed to predict maternal health risks.
-The app classifies patients into different risk levels: High Risk, Mid Risk, and Low Risk.
-It features a Flask-based web application where users can input patient data for risk predictions, upload new data for model retraining, and explore various dataset visualizations.
+MaternAI is an ML-powered application designed to predict maternal health risks.
+It classifies patients into different risk levels: High Risk, Mid Risk, and Low Risk.
+It contains a web application based on Flask where users can input different values to predict risks.
+It also has a section for model retraining and visualization insights that can help one understand the dataset fully.

+More information about my proposal project can be found here: https://docs.google.com/document/d/1xnnj8wq3rHsqiU6VgBP0DfMDTO1EZ9WXXSz1G3YgdLc/edit?usp=sharing

+## About the Dataset
+The dataset used for this model is publicly available on Kaggle:
+🔗 Maternal Health Risk Dataset

+### Key Variables:
+Age - This is the age in years when a woman is pregnant.
+SystolicBP - The upper value of Blood Pressure in mmHg.
+DiastolicBP - Lower value of Blood Pressure in mmHg.
+BS (Blood Sugar Level) - Blood sugar levels in terms of molar concentration, mmol/L.
+HeartRate - A normal resting heart rate in beats per minute.
+Risk Level - Predicted Risk Intensity Level during pregnancy considering the previous attributes.
+Categorized as either 'High Risk', 'Low Risk', or 'Mid Risk'.

 ## Features
 - **Prediction Page**: Allows users to input patient data and receive risk predictions.